 Waterfall Photography Simplified

-Now looking through the camera, roll the shutter speed so the exposure level indicator goes to ‘0’ on the exposure scale on the bottom of the screen.
-Without a filter, on a sunny day, you may not get lower than 1/15th sec. or even that low.
+Now looking through the camera, roll the shutter speed so the exposure level indicator goes to ‘0’ on the exposure scale at the bottom of the screen.
+Without a filter, you may not get lower than 1/15th sec. or even that low on a sunny day.
 This is why a neutral density filter is so important.